theron-wang/otr4j/README.md

 - ✔ Support for skipped messages and store skipped message keys.
 - ✔ OTRv4 maintenance tasks (✔<s>session expiration timer</s>, ✔<s>heartbeat timer</s>, ✔<s>refreshing client profile</s>)
 - ⏳ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive".
-- ⚡ Message-queuing is not supported.
+- ⚡ Message-queuing is not (and will not be) supported.
   _It is not guaranteed that messages are sent to the right (expected) secure session.
 Multiple clients may be active, and the first established session is not necessarily the right session and is likely the weaker session._
 - ✔ [Reproducible build][maven-reproducible-builds]
   (`mvn -o clean install && mvn -o clean verify artifact:compare -DskipTests`)
+- ✔ OTRv4 Interactive DAKE moved to independent state-machine.
+  _This avoids prematurely transitioning away from an "Encrypted Messaging"-state.
+The idea is to transition only after DAKE has fully, successfully completed.
+This avoids interrupting secure-messaging capabilities.
+(This is a deviation from OTRv4 spec; aligns with approach used in OTRv2/v3.
+See [review comments](<https://github.com/otr4j/otrv4/blob/review/otrv4.md> "A clone of OTRv4 spec repository with review comments added.")._
 - Clean up OTRv2 support.
 - Clean up remaining TODOs
 - Review and clean up logging statements.
 Ensure that no secret data is exposed through logging.